 These foods can get stuck in the diverticula, the pockets, which can lead to inflammation.
 However, doctors have yet to find evidence to support their recommendation.

-In addition to this diet, your doctor may suggest fiber supplements or dietary supplements such as A.M.P.
+In addition to this diet, your doctor may suggest fiber supplements or digestive health supplements such as A.M.P.
 Floracel®.
 AMP Floracel increases the immune system’s functions and it helps diminish inflammation and infections.The supplement has been successfully linked to helping patients with diverticulosis.